2011 Minsk Metro bombing: Trial and execution

-A photo of a formal letter sent to the mother of the executed 2011 Minsk metro bombing perpetrator Uladzislau Kavalyou to notify her of her son's execution.
+A photo of a formal letter sent to the mother of Uladzislau Kavalyou, notifying her of her son's execution.

 The trial began in September 2011.
 Kavalyov and Kanavalau were found guilty in November.

 Both Kavalyov and Kanavalau were executed by shooting sometime in early March 2012.
 The exact time and place of the executions of the convicts were kept secret.
 On 15 March 2012 the European Parliament passed a resolution condemning the Belarusian government for implementing the death penalty.
 The Belarusian Foreign Ministry's press service stated that the resolution indicates serious interference in the internal affairs of the country.
-On 17 March 2012 Uladzislau Kavalyou's mother was informed.
+On 17 March 2012, Kavalyou's mother was informed.
 She received a notification saying that her son's execution had been carried out.